-Residential rents falling, amidst growing supply overhang
+Residential rents falling, amidst supply overhang

-- In Geneva, the median asking rent was CHF 360 (€308) per sq. m. per year.
-Geneva´s average rent in prime areas was CHF 630 (€539) per sq. m. per year
+- In Geneva, the median asking rent was CHF 360 (€320) per sq. m. per year.
+Geneva’s average rent in prime areas was CHF 610 (€543) per sq. m. per year.

-- In Zurich, the median asking rent was CHF 320 (€274) per sq. m. per year.
-Zurich´s average rent in prime areas was CHF 660 (€565) per sq. m. per year
+- In Zurich, the median asking rent was CHF 320 (€285) per sq. m. per year.
+Zurich’s average rent in prime areas was CHF 640 (€570) per sq. m. per year.

-- In Lausanne, the median asking rent was CHF 280 (€240) per sq. m. every year Lausanne´ average rent in prime areas was CHF 460 (€394) per sq. m.
+- In Lausanne, the median asking rent was CHF 280 (€249) per sq. m. every year Lausanne’s average rent in prime areas was CHF 440 (€392) per sq. m.

-- In Basel, the median asking rent was CHF 230 (€197) per sq. m. per year.
-Basel´s average rent in prime areas was CHF 370 (€329) per sq. m.
+- In Basel, the median asking rent was CHF 230 (€205) per sq. m. per year.
+Basel’s average rent in prime areas was CHF 370 (€329) per sq. m.

-- In Berne, the median asking rent was CHF 230 (€197) per sq. m. per year.
-Berne´s average rent in prime areas was CHF 400 (€342) per sq. m. per year
+- In Berne, the median asking rent was CHF 230 (€205) per sq. m. per year.
+Berne’s average rent in prime areas was CHF 400 (€356) per sq. m. per year.

-The vacancy rate for rental apartments increased slightly to 2% in 2016, from 1.8% in the previous year.
+The vacancy rate for rental apartments increased to 2.6% in 2018, up from 2.3% in 2017, 2% in 2016 and 1.8% in 2015.

-Rental yields are low.
+Rental yields are low

-Zurich, Switzerland’s biggest city and the financial capital, gross rental yields for apartments stood at an average of 3.27% in August 2016, almost unchanged from two years ago.
-This is supported by the recent report by Wüest and Partner, which showed that prime rental yields range from just 1.7% to 2.5% in Q2 2017.
+Zurich, Switzerland’s biggest city and the financial capital, Global Property Guide research suggests that the gross rental yields for apartments stood at an average of 3.27%, almost unchanged from two years ago.
+This is supported by Wüest and Partner´s recent report that in Q3, prime Zurich rental yields ranged from just 1.7% to 2.4%.

-A foreigner may be granted authorization to acquire a rental unit if he constructs subsidized housing, i.e. for the building of accommodation with a rent which is low and reasonable compared with similar premises in the same locality, or to acquire newly built housing of the same type when there is a local housing shortage.
-This reason applies only in cantons Fribourg, Geneva, Grisons, Jura, Neuchâtel, Ticino, Vaud and Valais.
+The buy-to-let market remains off-limits to foreigners, except for subsidized housing.
+A foreigner may only be granted authorization to acquire a rental unit if he constructs subsidized housing, i.e. builds accommodation with a rent which is low compared with similar premises in the same locality, or acquires newly built housing of the same type when there is a local housing shortage, an exception which applies only in the cantons of Fribourg, Geneva, Grisons, Jura, Neuchâtel, Ticino, Vaud and Valais.

 Switzerland has one of the lowest owner-occupancy rates in Europe.
 One reason is extremely pro-tenant laws.
 Rent increases must be justified by the landlord’s cost increases.
 Tenants are also protected against eviction.